 Step 5 – Say Good Bye

 One day you have to call it a day and say good-bye.
-When this happens, your super assets will pass to your dependents or otherwise your estate.
+You either cash out your super and close your SMSF.
+Or you let it ride to the end and then let your super assets pass to your dependents or otherwise your estate.

 Step 6 – Keep House